precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-porting-v2-3.md

   - Move and rename the optional attribute `<read-data: ... waveform-order="1" />` to `<data:scalar/vector ... waveform-degree="1"`.
   - Replace `<export:vtk />` for parallel participants with `<export:vtu />` or `<export:vtp />`.
   - Replace mapping constraint `scaled-consistent` with `scaled-consistent-surface`.
-  - Remove all timings in the mapping configuration `<mapping: ... timing="initial/onadvance/ondemand" />`.
+  - Remove all timings in the mapping configuration `<mapping: ... timing="initial/onadvance/ondemand" />`. preCICE now fully controls the mapping.
   - Remove the preallocations in the mapping configuration `<mapping: ... preallocation="tree/compute/estimate/save/off" />`.
 We always use the superior `tree` method.
   - Replace all RBF related `<mapping:rbf-... />` tags.
 RBF mappings are now defined in terms of the applied solver (current options `<mapping:rbf-global-direct ...`, `<mapping:rbf-global-iterative` or `<mapping:rbf-pum-direct ...`) and the applied basis function as a subtag of the solver.
 Users should use the additionally added auto selection of an appropriate solver, which omits the solver specification, as follows: